n8willis/opentype-shaping-documents/opentype-shaping-vedic-extensions.md

 these marks are subcategorized as non-spacing; the remaining four are spacing-combining.

-Of the non-spacing marks, 20 are cantillation (or tone) indicators, which modify the pitch of vowels.
+Of the non-spacing marks, 20 are classified as `CANTILLATION` (or tone-marker) indicators, which modify the pitch of vowels.
 Most of these marks are generally positioned above or below the main character, using GPOS mark attachment, in a position that does not interact or interfere with the main character.
-They should not require special behavior of the shaping engine.
+In Unicode, the `CANTILLATION` classification is separate from the `TONE_MARKER` classification used in some scripts for semantic reasons; the two classifications are identical for shaping purposes.

-Some of the marks (cantillation and non-cantillation) are overstruck on top of the charater that they modify.
-They, too, should not require special behavior of the shaping engine.
+Some of the marks (cantillation and non-cantillation) are classified as `OVERSTRUCK` in the _Mark-placement subclass_ column.
+This indicates that the mark is intended to be rendered on top of the preceding character.
+During reordering, `OVERSTRUCK` marks are tagged for the ordering position `POS_AFTER_MAIN`.

 Some marks are classified, for shaping purposes, as `AVAGRAHA` or `VISARGA`.
 This indicates that the mark behaves more like the Avagraha